top of page

 The physicist Charles Wood quotes Emanuel Katz (physicist): "We do not know how to simulate the world - not even in principle, even with unlimited computing capacities".(3) In contrast, my interpretation says that we simulate the world with the symbol formations because the structural relationship between the two worlds provides the decisive basis for the symbol formations.
 There is no doubt that this is not a problem of computational capacities.

 This reveals the basis of the two-part creation, as already mentioned in the third chapter (presented in detail in a study.[2]) Just as creation was built from the quantum world, man builds his world of consciousness with the symbolic formations.
 They enable humans to intervene in creation.
-The quantum world reveals to us the structure of the Creator, the symbolic designs in all their forms reveal to us the structure of our lives in the material and human field, for which we bear responsibility.
+The quantum world reveals to us the structure of the material world, the symbolic forms in all their shapes show us the structure of our life in the material and human field, for which we bear responsibility.

 __________________